LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ARK437L2SA_DIRK_7_3_4"`` to :c:func:`ARKStepSetTableName` or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
-This is the implicit portion of the 4th order ARK4(3)7L[2]SA method from :cite:p:`KenCarp:19`.
+This is the implicit portion of the default 4th order additive method and the implicit portion of the 4th order ARK4(3)7L[2]SA method from :cite:p:`KenCarp:19`.
 Both the method and embedding are A- and L-stable.

 .. math::